creationrose/blog/README.md

 ## User Stories

-As a user, I want to be able to login in order to make new posts.
+As a user, I want to be able to log onto the site in order to make new posts.

-As a user, I want to be able to login in order to make new comments.
+As a user, I want to be able to login onto the order to make new comments.

 ##Heroku